-Follow these five tips to make sure your rebranding is a wild success.
+Follow these five tips to make sure your rebranding is a success.

-Rebranding is more than just changing your logo or your filter on Instagram, although those are popular questions in the business.com community.
-It is a process of changing what people see and think when they look at your business's marketing efforts.
-Companies rebrand for various reasons, including new leadership, a new target audience or a new company vision, but no matter the reason, rebranding is a big deal.
+Rebranding is more than just changing your logo or your filter on Instagram.
+The process is really about changing how people think about your brand.
+Companies rebrand for various reasons, including new leadership, a new target audience or a new company vision, but no matter the reason, rebranding is a big deal, and deciding to rebrand should not be taken lightly.

 "Rebranding (or at least one that is done right) will energize your company," said Mike Jones, CEO of brand agency Resound.
 "Staff will be clearer on your purpose, vision and values.
 Potential customers will resonate with your personality and communications.
 Sales will get easier.
 Marketing will be more efficient, as designers, writers and creators for your brand will have clear guidelines."